Tending the Kailyard.

 The Kailyard is not the original vegetable patch.
 At first, Finlay and his wife Sue grew vegetables on the east side of the front garden.
 Raspberries and other fruit bushes are sturdy remnants from that time.
 As the front garden developed, an allotment was created behind what is now the Temple of Philemon and Baucis.
 Once it became shaded out by the maturing trees in the woodland garden, the vegetable patch moved again.
 In 1996, a section of the donkey paddock was turned into the Kailyard, with help from Maggie Stead, complete with sheds and greenhouses and a yew hedge for shelter from northerly winds.
 Helen took on the tending of the Kailyard in 2002 and that was when it was divided into beds with a central path.
 Ralph Irving, Little Sparta gardener until 2016, who supported Finlay for many years, also worked in the Kailyard.
 One particular focus was keeping the rabbits out so that the plants could survive.
 Several more gardeners have tended to the Kailyard during and since Finlay’s time.

-For us, our focus this year is continuing to grow productive and decorative crops.
-This year, we’ll again try Sutherland kale, a heritage kale once grown by crofters in the very north of Scotland.
-We’ll try out other heritage crops including runner bean ‘Sunset’ and pea ‘Epicure’.
-We’ll also nod to Helen’s floriferous touch.
+Our focus this year is to continue growing productive and decorative crops.
+We’ll try Sutherland kale again, a heritage kale once grown by crofters in the very north of Scotland, and other heritage crops including runner bean ‘Sunset’ and pea ‘Epicure’.
+We’ll nod to Helen’s floriferous touch.
 There will be marigolds and nasturtiums, and the poppies will reappear with comforting constancy.